Preparing Tomorrow’s Champions

 Since inception, VGT has made it a strong commitment to do its part to further Junior Golf development by organizing clinics for underprivileged juniors for young golfers of all ages and levels.
 VGT has formed a partnership with the FIRST TEE of Greater Vancouver and Junior Linksters whereby its top Tour Professionals will mentor junior golfers throughout the season at various FIRST TEE Greater Vancouver clinics and Junior Linkster’s Golf events.

-VGT has also played a significant role in giving back to the community, working hand-in-hand with charity golf events, helping raise over $500,000 for charities (BC Alzheimer’s Society, Prostate Center at VGH, Hadassah Hospital, The FIRST TEE of Great Vancouver YMCA & Make A Wish Foundation) over the past nine years.
-VGT has also personally raised over $35,000 for various charities in the same nine years through initiatives at the Vancouver Open Charity Pro-am including Kids Up Front, the CKNW Orphan’s Fund and the First Tee Program of Greater Vancouver.
+VGT has also played a significant role in giving back to the community, working hand-in-hand with charity golf events, helping raise over $800,000 for charities (BC Alzheimer’s Society, Prostate Center at VGH, Hadassah Hospital, The FIRST TEE of Great Vancouver YMCA & Make A Wish Foundation) over the past twelve years.
+VGT has also personally raised over $50,000 for various charities in the same twelve years through initiatives at the Vancouver Open Charity Pro-am including Kids Up Front, the CKNW Orphan’s Fund and the First Tee Program of Greater Vancouver.

 Membership & Event Growth